Phuire-Research/Stratimux/DataOrientedFunctionalInheritance.md

   conceptSemaphore?: number
 ): Action;

-// To properly work with a muxified concept from outside the axium export const getConceptSemaphore = (concepts: Concepts, conceptName: string): number
+// To properly work with a muxified concept from outside the muxium export const getConceptSemaphore = (concepts: Concepts, conceptName: string): number
 ```